Top

 Tag 2005

-On his arrival every newcomer must purchase this badge ("Tag") as an admission (50 000 Rp/day and 150 000 Rp/year) to the national park.
+On his arrival every newcomer must purchase this badge ("Tag") as an admission (50 000 Rp/day and 150 000 Rp/year) to the Bunaken National Park.
 He has always to carry it and the receipt on his person)

 Already in Manado the many Christian churches may have catched your eye.
 At the latest when you arrive on the island you will recognize that North Sulawesi is inhabited and majoritarian characterized by Christians.
 The first what the visitor sees, when he approaches the beach of Bunaken is the splendid Protestant church.
 You can also discover numerous boat builder's yards next to the fishing boats.
 The tourism is the main source of income of the islanders next to copra, fishing and boat-building.